Ashmit72061/Tech-Savies-dev-Duel-/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;### npm start
 ## Press 'a' for Android or 'i' for iOS (or scan QR with Expo Go)

-#🔮 Future Roadmap (Upcoming Updates)
+# 🔮 Future Roadmap (Upcoming Updates)
 ## 📸 OCR-Based Verification (In Progress)
-We are currently developing an Optical Character Recognition (OCR) module.
+⟶ We are currently developing an Optical Character Recognition (OCR) module.

-##Goal: In the next update, users will simply upload a photo of their utility bill.
+## Goal: In the next update, users will simply upload a photo of their utility bill.
 The system will automatically extract the unit consumption digits, verifying the data without manual entry.

-#🔌 IoT Integration
+# 🔌 IoT Integration
-Direct integration with smart meters to remove the need for any manual input or scanning.
+⟶ Direct integration with smart meters to remove the need for any manual input or scanning.

-#🤖 AI Integration
+# 🤖 AI Integration
-Personalized tips on how to reduce bills based on usage patterns.
+⟶ Personalized tips on how to reduce bills based on usage patterns.

 # 👨‍💻 Contributors
 ## Team Tech-Savies - Building a Greener Future, One Flat at a Time.